Frankline-Kiplangat/News-App/README.md

 # Password Locker
 ## Description
-*  Application that will help them list and preview news articles from various sources.
+*  Application that will help users to list and preview news articles from various sources.

 ## Contributor
 [Frankline Kiplangat](https://github.com/Frankline-Kiplangat)